awsdocs/aws-dynamodb-encryption-docs/doc_source/most-recent-provider.md

 The code associated with the `MostRecentProvider` symbol for the Most Recent Provider might store cryptographic materials in memory for the lifetime of the process\.
 It might allow a caller to use keys that they're no longer authorized to use\.
 The `MostRecentProvider` symbol is deprecated in older supported versions of the DynamoDB Encryption Client and removed from version 2\.0\.0\.
 It is replaced by the `CachingMostRecentProvider` symbol\.
 For details, see [Updates to the Most Recent Provider](#mrp-versions)\.

 The Most Recent Provider is a good choice for applications that need to minimize calls to the provider store and its cryptographic source, and applications that can reuse some cryptographic materials without violating their security requirements\.
-For example, It allows you to protect your cryptographic materials under an [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/) \(AWS KMS\) [customer master key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) without calling AWS KMS every time you encrypt or decrypt an item\.
+For example, It allows you to protect your cryptographic materials under an [AWS KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) in [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/) \(AWS KMS\) without calling AWS KMS every time you encrypt or decrypt an item\.

 The provider store that you choose determines the type of CMPs that the Most Recent Provider uses and how often it gets a new CMP\.
 You can use any compatible provider store with the Most Recent Provider, including custom provider stores that you design\.

 The DynamoDB Encryption Client includes a *MetaStore* that creates and returns [Wrapped Materials Providers](wrapped-provider.md) \(Wrapped CMPs\)\.
 The MetaStore saves multiple versions of the Wrapped CMPs that it generates in an internal DynamoDB table and protects them with client\-side encryption by an internal instance of the DynamoDB Encryption Client\.

-You can configure the MetaStore to use any type of internal CMP to protect the materials in the table, including a [Direct KMS Provider](direct-kms-provider.md) that generates cryptographic materials protected by your AWS KMS customer master key, a Wrapped CMP that uses wrapping and signing keys that you supply, or a compatible custom CMP that you design\.
+You can configure the MetaStore to use any type of internal CMP to protect the materials in the table, including a [Direct KMS Provider](direct-kms-provider.md) that generates cryptographic materials protected by your AWS KMS key, a Wrapped CMP that uses wrapping and signing keys that you supply, or a compatible custom CMP that you design\.

 **For example code, see:**
 + Java: [MostRecentEncryptedItem](https://github.com/aws/aws-dynamodb-encryption-java/blob/master/examples/src/main/java/com/amazonaws/examples/MostRecentEncryptedItem.java)